Campus Life & Student Housing

 6° is derived from students’ interpretation of different aspects of life at SUTD: The four academic subjects per term, the Fifth Row (co-curricular activities) and their stay at 6°.

-Located next to the university campus at Dover Drive, the hostel is just a 3-minute walk out of the campus gate, so students will have unparalled ease of access to campus facilities and resources.
+Located next to the university campus at Dover Drive, the student accommodation is just a 3-minute walk out of the campus gate, so students will have unparalled ease of access to campus facilities and resources.

-The hostel is re-adapted from a block of 4-room public housing flats, which can house nine students in each unit of three bedrooms; three students per bedroom.
+The accommodation is re-adapted from a block of 4-room public housing flats, which can house nine students in each unit of three bedrooms; three students per bedroom.

 University helpful and the residential programme important to SUTD's unique curriculum and pedagogy.